-Members of TS&CC and Boulevard are invited to participate in both the Tuesday and Thursday night series.
+Members of TS&CC and Boulevard are invited to participate the Tuesday night series as well as female helm races on select Thursdays and some other fun races on some Thursdays.
 Each series is scored separately.

 1. Racing will be governed by the current racing rules of sailing (RRS), as amended by the ISAF, effective January 1st of this year, the prescriptions of the CYA, the rules of PHRF-LO, the competing class rules, and these sailing instructions which shall govern in the event of a conflict.